Clicky

 The result is a colorful and flavorful dish that’s perfect as a light meal or a side dish.
 It’s also a very local thing to eat, being a traditional Valencian dish with simple yet bold flavors that reflect the region’s love for fresh, locally sourced ingredients.

-READ NEXT Top Foods to eat in Los Angeles
+READ NEXT Top Things to do in Rotorua, New Zealand

 The salted cod used in the dish is a nod to Valencia’s coastal location and the age-old practice of preserving fish with salt.